fauconnier-n/ML-Engineer-OpenClassrooms-projects/README.md

-# Projects made during my ML Engineer & Data Scientist training at OpenClassrooms & CentraleSupélec
+# ML Engineer training projects

 ## Context
 These projects were made as part of my Machine Learning Engineer & Data Scientist training at OpenClassrooms & CentraleSupélec (an Engineering School part of Paris-Saclay University).